Effective Date: 4/29/2019; Updated 10/10/2023

 If you have any question about this Privacy Statement, you can contact our privacy team at firstname.lastname@example.org.

-With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, Daasity is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission (FTC).
+With respect to personal data received or transferred pursuant to the Data Privacy Framework, Daasity is subject to the regulatory and enforcement powers of the U.S. Federal Trade Commission (FTC).

-This Privacy Shield Statement explains how Daasity complies with the Privacy Principles in handling Personal Data.
+This Data Privacy Framework Statement explains how Daasity complies with the Privacy Principles in handling Personal Data.

 • Accountability for Onward Transfer